agentlab/MLDCAT-AP/README.md

 2. SHACL shapes spec should be IDE-friendly (VS Code).
 - camelCase identifiers for properties (spellchecker friendly)

+1. Shapes is NOT an "domain-isolated case", it should play nicely with other "non-DCAT" shapes and vocabularies in the same triplestore to allow data integration from different domains.
+ - No conflicting prefixes
+ - No undefined Classes in shapes

 ## Quick Readability Example

 One quick example of enhancements just for one `publisher` property of `dcat:Catalog` class.